RedisLabs/redislabs-docs/content/platforms/kubernetes/sizing-kubernetes.md

 ---
-Title: Sizing and scaling a Redis Enterprise Cluster Kubernetes deployment
+Title: Sizing and Scaling a Redis Enterprise Cluster Kubernetes Deployment
 description:
 weight: 40
 alwaysopen: false
-categories: ["RS"]
+categories: ["Platforms"]
+aliases: /rs/administering/kubernetes/sizing-scaling-redis-enterprise-cluster-kubernetes-deployment/
 ---
 The following article reviews the mechanism and methods available for sizing and scaling a Redis Enterprise Cluster deployment.